Classification theorem and properties of singular solutions to the Tolman-Oppenheimer-Volkoff equation: Characterization of solutions to the TOV equation

 In solutions with unbounded mass function, $w$ and $v$ diverge faster than $r^{-2}$ at the center, hence, energy density $\rho$ and pressure $P$ diverging faster than $r^{-4}$.
 Such solutions are unphysical but Lemma 3 does not forbid them.
 The key point here is that these solutions strongly depend on the behavior of the EoS as $T \rightarrow \infty$.
 If we constrain the asymptotic behavior of the allowed EoS, then these solutions disappear.

 We will assume that the EoS satisfies

 An asymptotic behavior of this form is well justified by our analysis of the integrability condition in Sec.
 2.4.
 The natural choice for $\lambda$ is $\frac{1}{3}$, which expresses the hypothesis that for sufficiently high energy all particles behave like massless particles even in presence of interactions\footnote{ This discussion relates to an old problem, namely, what conditions an EoS must satisfy in order to be compatible with relativity.
 The causality condition $|(\partial P/\partial \rho)_s| \leq 1$ is well accepted, since it guarantees that the speed of sound on the material never exceeds the speed of light.
 Other conditions have been suggested but they are not universally accepted.
 For example, Landau and Lifschitz proposed \cite{LL} that $P \leq \frac{1}{3} \rho$.
 Counterexamples exist \cite{Zeld, GH}; however, theories characterized by asymptotic freedom are expected to saturate the Landau-Lifschitz condition for $\rho \rightarrow \infty$.}.
-Here, we do not fix the value of $\lambda$.
-By Eq. (\ref{dpt}), we find that asymptotically
+The limiting value $\lambda = 1$ corresponds to the stiffest equation of state proposed by Zel'dovitch \cite{Zeld2}